 1. Shene Estate

 At Shene, they say that Poltergeist Gin is best served with fine company, gossip and in the dead of night.
 Whether one can wait for those dark hours, gin lovers can be assured a fragrant, crisp blend of flavours.
-Head out to Shene Estate at Pontville (30 mins from Hobart) home to nearly 200 years of history, for a gin and tasting tour.
+Head out to Shene Estate at Pontville, 30 minutes from Hobart and home to nearly 200 years of history, for a gin and tasting tour.
 Take a behind the scenes peek at their Tasmanian-made copper pot stills and the gin-making process.
 In true spirit, Poltergeist tastings follow.

 2. McHenry Distillery